rajeshg/humsub-website/src/pages/discover-india-series.md

 identity.
 Come and enjoy this unique session that will take an innovative approach to tell a well-loved tale through puppets.

 Presenter: Sridevi Jagannath
-Nov 14, Friday, 6:30pm to 8:30 pm, Cary Arts Center
+Nov 14, Friday, 6:30 pm to 8:30 pm, Cary Arts Center